Introduction

 A career in Urban Development can lead to promotions such as to a construction project manager position.
 The average salary for a construction project manager in Australia is AU$102,098, according to PayScale.
 There are also more than 10,000 job openings available on Seek that bring great opportunities to people interested in working in the field of construction.

-Why study Urban Development in Australia?
+Why study Urban Development program in Australia?

-1. Very little to zero background education/experience required
+• Very little to zero background education/experience required

 If you are a high school graduate, you can either start with a Diploma (domestic/overseas) course, or undertake the foundation program offered by some universities to apply for the Bachelor of Urban Development course.
 For some international students, you can use your final high school examination results from overseas to get into the Bachelor’s program.
 Therefore, for most students, it is not difficult to meet the entry requirements when applying for entry into a Bachelor’s degree.

 If you already have a Bachelor’s degree and would like to develop your career in the construction industry, you should consider doing a Master of Urban Development and Design course.
-You do not need a background in Architectural Design but you will need relevant educational background and/or work experience.
+You do not need a background in Architectural Design, but you will need relevant educational background and/or work experience.

 Don’t have work experience in the relevant fields and can’t meet the academic performance requirement?
 Don’t worry.
 Students can undertake the Graduate Certificate in Urban Development and Design as an alternative.

-1. Multiple Start Dates
+• Multiple Start Dates

 There are usually 2-3 intakes offered by Australian universities every year regardless of which university you wish to apply to.
 This will give applicants more flexibility when preparing the required documentation.
 Especially for students who don’t feel ready, the flexible intake will help ease the time pressure during the application preparation process.

-1. Post-Study Work Visa
+• Post-Study Work Visa

-One of the most important advantages of completing two or more years of studying Urban Development in higher education is that students will be eligible for a 2-5-year Post-study Work Visa.
+One of the most important advantages of completing two or more years of studying Urban Development in higher education is that students will be eligible for a 2-6-year Post-study Work Visa.
 Graduates can make use of this opportunity to gain overseas work experience as visa holders have full working rights.

 • Estimator